Late-Term-Assignment/TicTacToe/docs/DevelopmentManual.md

 ## Build

-To build the project run the following command
+The development serer rebuilds itself and reloads when changes are made to it.
+If you want to manuall build it, run the following command
 * `npm run build`

-## Development server
+## deploy development server

-Now everything should be set up and you can deploy the server with
+Now everything should be set up and you can deploy the server with.
-* `npm start`
+* `npm run dev-server`

 ## Running unit tests